Royal Canadian Artillery Band: Music

-The RCA Band regularly performs the regimental marches: The British Grenadiers and the Royal Artillery Slow March The Royal Artillery Slow March was written by the Duchess of Kent, and mother of Queen Victoria around 1836.
-The tune of The British Grenadiers was first adopted for use as a regimental march by the Honourable Artillery Company (the oldest British regiment), during the English Civil War.
-The melody was brought to England by King William III of the Netherlands and soon after became popular in the country and was known as the Royal Artillery Grenadiers March unofficially until 1882.
-It first appeared in print as 'The British Grenadiers' in 1740.
-The popularity of the tune 'The British Grenadiers' subsequently led to its adoption by all regiments who wear as their cap or collar badges, the symbol of the grenade.
-This included the Royal Artillery and as a result is now used by the RCA.
+The RCA Band regularly performs the regimental marches: "The British Grenadiers" and the "Royal Artillery Slow March".
+The "Royal Artillery Slow March" was written by Princess Victoria, Duchess of Kent (mother of Queen Victoria) around 1836.
+The tune of "The British Grenadiers" was first adopted for use as a regimental march by the Honourable Artillery Company (the oldest British regiment), during the English Civil War.
+The melody was brought to England by King William III of the Netherlands and soon after became popular in the country and was known as the "Royal Artillery Grenadiers March" unofficially until 1882.
+It first appeared in print as "The British Grenadiers" in 1740.
+The popularity of the tune "The British Grenadiers" subsequently led to its adoption by all regiments who wear as their cap or collar badges, the symbol of the grenade.
+This included the Royal Artillery, and as a result it is now used by the RCA.